The video above highlights the importance of protecting your skin.

-The three most common forms of skin cancer are basal cell carcinoma, squamous cell carcinoma and melanoma.
+The three most common forms of skin cancer are basal cell carcinoma, squamous cell carcinoma, and melanoma.

 - A basal cell carcinoma is the most common type of skin cancer.
 It rarely, if ever, metastasizes (spreads to other parts of the body); however, if it is not treated, it will continue to grow and damage the surrounding structures.
-It is thought to be caused by sun and/or radiation in exposure.
+It is thought to be caused by sun and/or radiation exposure.
 Basal cell carcinomas can look like a scaly patch of skin or a pink, shiny bump.

 - A squamous cell carcinoma is the second most common type of skin cancer.
-It has a greater chance of spreading to other part of the body than a basal-cell carcinoma, but this is still uncommon and is most frequently seen in long-neglected tumors.
+It has a greater chance of spreading to other parts of the body than a basal-cell carcinoma, but this is still uncommon and is most frequently seen in long-neglected tumors.
 Like basal cell carcinomas, squamous cell carcinomas are thought to be caused by sun and/or radiation exposure.
 They can also be caused by the human papilloma virus (HPV).
 Squamous cell carcinomas frequently have a non-healing crust.

 - Melanoma is a far less common type of skin cancer than basal or squamous cell carcinomas but more serious.
-They have an increased risk of spreading to other parts of the body and need to be treated with a surgical excision of the cancer and rim of normal skin to ensure the tumor is completely removed.
+They have an increased risk of spreading to other parts of the body and need to be treated with surgical excision of the cancer and rim of normal skin to ensure the tumor is completely removed.
 Melanomas can look like an atypical mole.